The following exercises help you to detect and create tidy data by practicing the essential tidyr functions

 (Hint: Again, you need to use

-gather to collect the ages of both parents into 1 variable.)
+gather or a pivot-function to collect the ages of both parents into one variable.)

 7.4.6 Exercise 6